UniMath/agda-unimath/src/real-numbers/increasing-functions-real-numbers.lagda.md

                                       ( commutative-add-ℚ⁺ εy εx ∙ εx+εy=ε))))))
 ```

-### If `f` is pointwise continuous and monotonic on the rational real numbers, it is monotonic on the real numbers
+### If `f` is pointwise continuous and increasing on the rational real numbers, it is increasing on the real numbers

 ```agda
 module _